Help Protect Our Ocean Friends

 SAVE OUR SEALS "SOS" IS LAUNCHED

 On February 3, 2025, Carpinteria City Council voted on whether the local harbor seal rookery, composed of only1,500 ft of shoreline, should temporarily be closed to people and dogs for a test period of 3 years.
 The temporary year-round closure was proposed by HSAC, backed by and endorsed by experts, and validated by publications in scientific journals.
 The Council was supportive of the report filed by HSAC, but did not have the budget to enable this 3-year test closure.
-Based on our research into known and suspected factors that have negative impacts on harbor seals, the Save Our Seals group (SOS) was launched to enact the conclusions of the HSAC, and to achieve a temporary year-round closure of the rookery’s 1,500 feet of beach.
+Based on our research into known and suspected factors that have negative impacts on harbor seals, the Save Our Seals group (SOS) was launched to enact the conclusions of the HSAC, and to protect and preserve the Carpinteria harbor seal colony.

 If we, supported by data and expert opinions, are right in predicting that eliminating humans and dogs from the rookery will stabilize the seal population this points to a clear pathway for restoring a healthy rookery through a private-public partnership.
 On the other hand, if we do nothing, the seal population will likely continue to decline, and the Carpinteria harbor seal rookery will collapse.
 If this happens it will have a swift economic and social impact and will disappoint the thousands of visitors from around the world who presently come to view the seals.
 Importantly, other rookeries have had success in restoring seal populations by adopting measures to deter humans and dogs so we expect success if we can obtain funding for the three-year test.